-But- my turning to green cleaning was motivated from a different angle: the environmentalist angle.
+But- by turning to green cleaning was motivated from a different angle: the environmentalist angle.

-Once I fully understood the difference between green and non green products, I immediately began looking for powerful green substitutes for my regular arsenal of bleach- windex-all purpose cleaners.
+Once I fully understood the difference between green and non-green products, I immediately began looking for powerful green substitutes for my regular arsenal of bleach- Window cleaner-all-purpose cleaners.

 The more I researched the more I understood that green cleaning has a direct link to minimizing health hazards (and home accidents involving accidentally swallowing/inhaling harsh chemicals), it most definitely simplifies the whole cleaning process as you shall see in a moment, and- it is by far more frugal- so what’s not to like?

-Understanding the environmental , health , minimalist and frugal advantages of the green products might help give those products a fair chance.
+Understanding the environmental, health, minimalist, and frugal advantages of green products might help give those products a fair chance.

 I clean my whole house using 5 products:

 #2: baking soda.
-I discovered that this product can be bought either in small 50 gram packets (I guess meant for baking), and in bulk- a large 1 kilo pack that costs a fraction of the first one per 100 grams.
-I buy the bulky version and store it in my own jars-labeled of course-to prevent some one accidentally mistaking this stuff for white sugar or any other powdery substance.
+I discovered that this product can be bought either in small 50 gram packets (I guess meant for baking), or in bulk- a large 1-kilo pack that costs a fraction of the first one per 100 grams.
+I buy the bulky version and store it in my own jars-labeled of course-to prevent someone accidentally mistaking this stuff for white sugar or any other powdery substance.

-#To clean the toilets– I pour 1/4 cup baking soda -then vinegar, let it bubble and scrub frantically with the toilet cleaning brush-which by the way- needs to be cleaned itself from time to time.please be carefull not to lean too close to the mixture-and wash your hands carefully after using the products-even though using gloves of course.
+#To clean the toilets– I pour 1/4 cup baking soda -then vinegar, let it bubble, and scrub frantically with the toilet cleaning brush-which by the way- needs to be cleaned itself from time to time. please be careful not to lean too close to the mixture-and wash your hands carefully after using the products-even though using gloves of course.